seconddinner/stress-test-loader/README.md

 ## stress-test-loader

-To take advantage of [AWS arm64 offering](https://aws.amazon.com/ec2/graviton/), we are building the golang executable and packer ami image all in arm64 format.
+To take advantage of [AWS arm64 offering](https://aws.amazon.com/ec2/graviton/), we are building the golang executable and packer AMI image all in arm64 format.

-Here is brief process of building stress-test-loader ami.
+The following example demonstrates building the stress-test-loader ami.

-### generate ami
+### Generate AMI

 1. ``` cd stress-test-loader ```
 1. ``` source cicd/ami/build-stress-test-loader.sh ```